Vector3

 - The y-axis spans from bottom to top.

-- The z-axis spans from beyond the screen to in front of the screen.
+- The z-axis spans from into the screen to in front of the screen.
 That is, the positive z-axis points toward the viewer, not away from the viewer.

 Face your right palm toward you and form a fist.
 Stick out your thumb; it's the positive x-axis.
 Stick out your index finger; it's the positive y-axis.
 Stick out your middle finger; it's the positive z-axis.
 The vector \(\begin{bmatrix}-5&8&2\end{bmatrix}\) is 5 units opposite your thumb, 8 units along your index finger, and 2 units along your middle finger.